Hyperfoil/qDup/README.md

 ## Example
 The main way to use qDup is with yaml-esque* configuration files passed to the executable jar.
-I say yaml-esque but yaml parsers don't support key value pairs with nested lists but let's go ahead and call it yaml because that is the config of choice right now.
+We say yaml-esque because yaml parsers do not support key value pairs with nested lists or maps.
+It can help to think of the config as yaml but not all yaml features are supported.
+See the yaml section for more details

 Let's look at a sample yaml.
 ```YAML
 name: example                                  # the name of the test we plan to run